bigbio/ibaqpy/benchmarks/README.md

 #### Variability of specific proteins across samples.

 Coeffcient of variantion of 30 proteins for all samples in both experiments using quantile,median,median-cov.
 We randomly selected 30 common proteins from IBAQ data from both experiments and then calculated their CV values in each of the 11 samples.
+In lfq experiment, median-cov did better.

 <div style="display:flex;justify-content:center">
     <div>